Axel Oxenstierna: 1630–1636: Oxenstierna in the Thirty Years' War

 When Sweden entered the Thirty Years' War in the summer of 1630, tolls from Oxenstierna-controlled Prussia, as well as food supplies acquired by Oxenstierna, were pivotal assets.
 He had also obtained credits from foreign businessmen, ensuring large sums of money making it possible to hire mercenary soldiers to the army used in Germany.

 After the Battle of Breitenfeld on 7 September 1631, Oxenstierna received a summons to assist the king with his counsels and co-operation in Germany.
 During the king's absence in Franconia and Bavaria in 1632 he held the appointment of legatus in the Rhineland, with plenipotentiary authority over all the German generals and princes in the Swedish service.
 Although he never fought a battle, he frustrated all the efforts of the Spanish troops by using strategically successful regulations.
 He managed to conduct large reinforcements to King Gustavus through the heart of Germany in the summer of 1632.

 In the Battle of Lützen (1632), on 6 November 1632, Gustavus Adolphus died.
-This meant that Oxenstierna became supreme commander of the Swedish troops in Germany, although he let his subordinate generals be responsible for the military operations on a lower level.
+On 12 January 1633, the Swedish council formally commissioned Oxenstierna as the Crown's plenipotentiary legate in the Holy Roman Empire and with the armies, authorizing him to conduct the war with the support of Sweden's allies; field operations remained in the hands of the generals.
 He moved his headquarters to Mainz, which in practice became the new Swedish capital.
 Oxenstierna was now absolute ruler of the significant area that the Swedish army had conquered in Germany.
 He was offered the position as prince-elector of Mainz, but, after serious considerations, the offer was turned down.